 What Types of Income Are Considered When Calculating Child Support?

 The first step in calculating child support is determining each parent’s individual income.
-The court will consider many types of income when calculating child support, including:
+Michigan courts will consider many types of income when calculating child support, including:

 - Wages, overtime pay, bonuses, commissions